-- Use the student's name - Verbal praise should be given constantly to students who are presenting the correct attitude and effort to work towards their lesson objective and appropriate social interactions - Regular, formative marking of work - Achievable targets, differentiated work - Making good use of the plenary, group discussion time (e.g resolving incidents). - Consistent teacher/pupil/parent relationships, contacting home when there are positive messages to give - Teachers and support staff supporting each other and working as an effective team. - In and around the school - Clear/agreed procedures which operate before school starts, at break times and lunchtimes and at the end of the day - Shared responsibilty for the well being of all students in the school from the full staff team with positives reinforced by all and inappropriate behaviours addressed - Presentation and celebration of social and academic successes in assembilies - Recognition Assembly every Friday - Open evening for parents, end of term prize giving assembly with Parents/Carers when Govenors and members of the local community are invited. - Learning passports
+- verbal praise should be given constantly to students who are presenting the correct attitude and effort to work towards their lesson objective and appropriate social interactions - regular, formative marking of work - achievable targets, differentiated work - making good use of the plenary, group discussion time (e.g resolving incidents). - consistent teacher/pupil/parent relationships, contacting home when there are positive messages to give - teachers and support staff supporting each other and working as an effective team. - in and around the school - clear/agreed procedures which operate before school starts, at break times and lunchtimes and at the end of the day - shared responsibility for the well being of all students in the school from the full staff team with positives reinforced by all and inappropriate behaviours addressed - · presentation and celebration of social and academic successes in assemblies - recognition assembly every Friday - open evening for parents, end of term prize giving assembly with Parents/Carers when Governors and members of the local community are invited.